-DMRB Stage 2 Consultation (May 2015 to May 2016)
+DMRB Stage 2 Consultation (May 2015 to November 2016)

-As explained in Chapter 3 (Alternatives Considered), the outputs from the DMRB Stage 2 consultation informed refinement of the Stage 3 design by Jacobs from May 2015 onwards.
-This included consultation feedback on the three DMRB Stage 2 design options that had been presented by Transport Scotland at Public Exhibitions on 15, 16, 29 and 30 July 2015 held in the Pitlochry Town Hall.
-Transport Scotland also hosted community engagement events in Pitlochry Town Hall on 03 and 04 February 2016 relating to the side road options.
+- As explained in Chapter 3 (Alternatives Considered), the consultation outputs from the DMRB Stage 2 consultation informed refinement of the Stage 2 design by Jacobs from May 2015 onwards.
+This included consultation feedback on the four DMRB Stage 2 mainline design options that had been presented by Transport Scotland at Public Exhibitions on 9 and 10 June 2015 held in the Mid Atholl Hall, Ballinluig, Transport Scotland also hosted community engagement events in the Mid Atholl Hall on 9 and 10 February 2016 relating to the side road options for Dowally, Guay and Kindallachan. - During ongoing consultation within this period, members of the local community suggested the consideration of an alternative offline alignment to the east of the communities of Dowally, Guay and Kindallachan (refer to Chapter 3: Alternatives Considered).
+Two options were subsequently developed and assessed along with the four DMRB Stage 2 mainline design options.